FoxIO-LLC/ja4/README.md

 The following workflows are available:

 - **Rust Release:**
-  Push a tag starting with `rust-v`, e.g., `rust-v0.18.5`, to trigger a release of the Rust binaries.
+  Push a tag starting with `rust-`, e.g., `rust-v0.18.5`, to trigger a release of the Rust binaries.
 The workflow will build and upload release assets automatically.

 - **Python Release:**
-  Push a tag starting with `python-v`, e.g., `python-v0.1.0`, to trigger a release of the Python implementation.
+  Push a tag starting with `python-`, e.g., `python-v0.1.0`, to trigger a release of the Python implementation.
 The workflow will create a tarball of the `python/` directory and publish it as a release asset.

 - **Wireshark Plugin Release:**
-  Push a tag starting with `wireshark-v`, e.g., `wireshark-v2025.09.03`, to trigger a release of the Wireshark plugin binaries for all supported platforms.
+  Push a tag starting with `wireshark-`, e.g., `wireshark-v2025.09.03`, to trigger a release of the Wireshark plugin binaries for all supported platforms.

 - **Zeek Release:**
-  Push a tag that is a pure semantic version (e.g., `1.2.3`), with no prefix, to trigger a Zeek release.
+  Push a tag that is a pure semantic version (e.g., `v1.2.3`), with no prefix, to trigger a Zeek release.
 This will automatically create a release on [packages.zeek.org](https://packages.zeek.org/).

 ### How to Create a Release